-Cancer of the Uterus (or endometrial cancer) is very slow growing and is usually diagnosed before it has spread further than the uterus.
+Cancer of the Uterus (or endometrial cancer) is very slow-growing and is usually diagnosed before it has spread further than the uterus.
 A hysterectomy is the preferred method of treatment.
-There is a risk that the cancer can spread to the ovaries, therefore discussion needs to take place with your surgeon before the operation about this possibility.
+There is a risk that cancer can spread to the ovaries, therefore discussion needs to take place with your surgeon before the operation about this possibility.
 It may be necessary to have further treatment with either radiation and/or chemotherapy following surgery, particularly if the cancer is known to have or suspected of spreading to other parts of the body.

-Cervical cancer treatments will depend on the extent of disease, the type of cancer, the age and general health of the woman, and her desire to have children.
+Cervical cancer treatments will depend on the extent of the disease, the type of cancer, the age and general health of the woman, and her desire to have children.
 Surgery may range from very specific for surface cancer (carcinoma in situ) up to a radical hysterectomy (removal of the uterus and surrounding pelvic lymph nodes) when cancer has spread beyond the cervix.

-In some cases a cone biopsy, where a wedge of the cervix is removed for analysis, is sometimes enough to remove all of the malignant cells of a surface cancer and cryosurgery (freezing of the tissue) is also used frequently to treat pre-invasive cancer.
+In some cases, a cone biopsy, where a wedge of the cervix is removed for analysis, is sometimes enough to remove all of the malignant cells of a surface cancer, and cryosurgery (freezing of the tissue) is also used frequently to treat pre-invasive cancer.
 As the cancer is very invasive and frequently spreads to the pelvic lymph nodes, additional treatment such as radiotherapy or chemotherapy may be required.

-Vaginal cancer treatments are again centred around surgery (removal of the cancerous tissue, radiation therapy (using high-dose x-rays or other high-energy rays to kill cancer cells and shrink tumors) or chemotherapy (using drugs to kill cancer cells).
+Vaginal cancer treatments are again centred around surgery (removal of the cancerous tissue, radiation therapy (using high-dose x-rays or other high-energy rays to kill cancer cells and shrink tumours), or chemotherapy (using drugs to kill cancer cells).
 Surgery is the preferred method of treatment and may be performed in one of the following ways: Laser surgery uses a narrow beam of light to kill cancer cells and is useful for stage 0 cancer.
-Wide local excision takes out the cancer and some of the tissue around it.
+Wide local excision takes out cancer and some of the tissue around it.
 A patient may need to have skin taken from another part of the body (grafted) to repair the vagina after the cancer has been taken out.

 The treatment of cancer of the fallopian tubes can involve only chemotherapy if it is spotted early enough.
 This will ensure that a woman’s fertility will remain intact.
 If it is diagnosed at a later stage, treatment will involve surgery.